 I maintain a clinical social work practice and provide psychotherapy, integrative services, and consultation to individuals, families, communities, and professionals.
 In addition to providing therapeutic support for general life challenges, I specialize in working with trauma, violence, victimization, life-threatening illness, grief, loss, and bereavement.
 Find more information about my clinical practice in Burlington, Vermont on Psychology Today.

-I offer clients the opportunity to integrate yoga practices into social work treatment.
-Current research supports the integration of yoga practices in social work treatment.
-Yoga postures, meditation and breathwork are tangible tools that clients learn to practice in the therapeutic space and apply to daily life in an effort to manage stress, anxiety, and trauma effects.
+I offer clients the opportunity to integrate mindfulness and yoga practices into social work treatment.
+Current research supports mindfulness, yoga postures, and breathwork as tangible tools that clients can learn to practice in the therapeutic space and apply to daily life in an effort to manage stress, anxiety, and trauma effects.
 I completed my 200-hour yoga teacher training at The Kripalu Center for Yoga and Health.
 I have also completed noteworthy continuing education programs with leaders in the field including Yoga and the Traumatized Body at The Trauma Center at JRI and Frontiers of Trauma Treatment at Kripalu Center for Yoga and Health.
 I have collaborated with University of Connecticut's Graduate School for Social Work to explore and advocate for Integrative Body-Mind-Spirit Social Work as an emerging framework in clinical practice, academia and research.